 - Poor feeding

 - Depressed level of consciousness

 - Low APGAR scores

 - Speech delays

 Babies with mild HIE can do well.
 Sadly, though, babies with moderate to severe HIE may need lifelong medical care, monitoring, therapy and home-based assistance.

 Brain damage caused by HIE is permanent.
 However, treatment can be initiated to stop further damage from occurring.
 This includes prompt resuscitation and stabilization.
 It can also include therapeutic hypothermia (cooling of the baby’s brain or body), medication to control seizures, correction of metabolic acidosis, and heart and blood pressure medications.

 Babies who suffered HIE at birth should be closely monitored as they develop so that delays and impairments can be promptly identified.
 Early intervention is key.

-If your labor and delivery was complicated, and your child suffered HIE at birth, it is important to explore his or her legal rights and see if there is a validmedical malpractice claim.
+If your labor and delivery was complicated, and your child suffered HIE at birth, it is important to explore his or her legal rights and see if there is a valid medical malpractice claim.
 Birth injury litigation can be complex; we have a network of professionals, from medical experts to financial experts.
-Please contact Hoffer & Sheremet, PLC at 616.278.0888 to learn more about compensation to which your child may be entitled, or fill out our Free Consultation Form here.
+Please contact Hoffer & Sheremet, PLC at our headquarters in Grand Rapids, Michigan at 616.278.0888 to learn more about compensation to which your child may be entitled or fill out our free consultation form here.